cleverage/doctrine-process-bundle/docs/reference/tasks/doctrine_writer_task.md

 DoctrineWriterTask
 ==================

-Write a Doctrine entity to the database.
+Writes a Doctrine entity to the database.

 Task reference
 --------------